symfony/symfony-docs/quick_tour/the_big_picture.rst

 If you get the error `There are no commands defined in the "server" namespace.`, then you are probably using PHP 5.3.
 That's ok!
-But the built-in web server is available for PHP 5.4.0 or higher.
+But the built-in web server is only available for PHP 5.4.0 or higher.
 If you have an older version of PHP or if you prefer a traditional web server such as Apache or Nginx, read the :doc:`/cookbook/configuration/web_server_configuration` article.

-Open your browser and access to the ``http://localhost:8000`` URL to see the Welcome page of Symfony2:
+Open your browser and access the ``http://localhost:8000`` URL to see the Welcome page of Symfony2:

 .. image:: /images/quick_tour/welcome.png
    :align: center